Gibson vs Fender

 Fender fans who believe their choice of six string razor is the ONLY choice that qualifies one as a knockout guitar player.

-The ongoing Gibson vs Fender debate is an eternal part of our guitar aficionado community.
+It truly does seem to be a boxing match, and the ongoing Gibson vs Fender debate is an eternal part of our guitar aficionado community.

 Anyone who gets bitten by the guitar bug will develop a burning fever for a particular manufacturer.
 It’s an entirely subjective and intensely personal choice that resonates with their musical senses.